EnigmaBridge/slate/source/includes/_keychest.md

 # KeyChest

 <aside class="notice">
-We are working on the first version of the API documentation.
-It's coming ....
+We are working on the first version of the API documentation and more functions will be added.
 </aside>

 Calls of the KeyChest API require an API key.
 Each client has to create its API key themselves but it can also request the